freyste/freyste.github.io/_posts/2017-11-23-Wood-Carving.md

 ![_config.yml]({{ site.baseurl }}/images/mini_peng.jpeg)

-Made some of the wood carvings over the winter break, 2017.
+Made some of the wood carvings over the winter break.
 Here's the process:

 <br>
 Step 1: draw the design and transfer over to wood